 23/12/2019 - GO

 In this example I am going to show you how you can use Golang's pprof package in order to collect and visualise application performance data.
 The findings can be used to identify bottlenecks and improve overall performance.
 You can even see which line takes how long.
 I mean line by line performance analysis!
 I personally managed to improve one of my APIs performance by 60%.
+I suggest you to read a very valuable High Performance Go Workshop post.

 The full installation guide is here but I think it is enough to start by just running